gumi/simple_schema/README.md

 - `{:enum, [...]}`: List of possible values for elements.
 It can be specified as `:integer` and `:string`.
 - `{:format, :datetime | :email}`: Validate by pre-defined format.
 It can be specified as `:string`.
 - `{:optional, boolean}`: If true, the child element of `%{...}` is not required.
 It can be only specified as the child element of `%{...}`.
+- `{:default, any}`: If the default value is specified and a field of the map is not given, the specified default value is set to the field.
+It can be only specified as the child element of `%{...}`.
 - `{:field, string}`: Corresponding JSON field name.
 It can be only specified as the child element of `%{...}`.

 ## `SimpleSchema` behaiviour